BrandonRafaelLovelyno/BBCA-Analysis-Prediction/conclusion.md

 #### 2.1 The future price progress is equal to past data progress

-As can be seen from _/analysis/monthly-progress-by-book-value.ipynb/mean_, **using the 3 years PBV prediction**, below error would be yield using below interval prediction
+As what can be seen from _/analysis/monthly-progress-by-book-value.ipynb/2.1_, **using the 3 years PBV prediction**, below error would be yield using below interval prediction

 2 Error 0.082194
 3 Error 0.074152